WARNING: Photos were taken shortly after the battle and some of them are very graphic.

 Dead on Little Round Top, Gettysburg Embossed on image: White Studio, Hanover, Pa.
 Possibly a copy photograph made from an albumen print of a Brady negative

 Gettysburg, Pennsylvania.
-McPherson’s woods on left of the Chambersburg Pike
+McPherson’s woods on the left of the Chambersburg Pike

 Dedication of monument at Gettysburg cemetery – photographed between 1861 and 1865, printed between 1880 and 1889